 Do not worry if you think you are not going to wake up to baby cries.
 Trust me, you will!

-6. Accept help
+6. Accept help or ask for it

 7. Unwind whenever you can

-If that makes sense to you, go sit in a car, put on AC and loud music, relax and come back.
-You do not have to leave your driveway just to get a few moments for yourself.
+Take a walk alone for 5 minutes alone if you can have someone watch your baby.
+Otherwise, you can always take your baby along.
+Sit in a car, put on loud music, relax and come back.
+You do not have to leave your driveway to get a few moments for yourself.

-8. Walk and try to stay active
+8. Go for a Walk and try to stay active

 9. Eat healthily and do not forget taking your vitamins